 Maybe you’ve used an FTP or SFTP client before or maybe you’re looking for one which should meet all your needs.
-We’ve reviewed many of them and picked the top ten FTP client you can use on Windows computer, and few more when you’re seeking for more alternatives.
+We’ve reviewed many of them and picked the top ten FTP clients you can use on Windows computers, and a few more when you’re seeking more alternatives.

 Free FTP/SFTP Client

-The advanced, free and with lot’s of features —Cyberduck is our favorite FTP client, psst!
-It also supports SFTP, Amazon, WebDav and around 10 more connections including Google Drive and Dropbox.
+The advanced, free, and with lots of features —Cyberduck is our favorite FTP client, psst!
+It also supports SFTP, Amazon, WebDav, and around 10 more connections including Google Drive and Dropbox.
 You get all the unusual and pretty much everything you ever want with an FTP/SFTP client.
-This website runs on cloud hosting powered by DigitalOcean, and from the Day I used this client, I never looked for any alternative, and there is no reason to dump it and use another FTP client.
+This website runs on cloud hosting powered by DigitalOcean, and from the Day I used this client, I never looked for an alternative, and there is no reason to dump it and use another FTP client.
 But that depends on person to person.
 Talking about features, it has all those basic and even more like editing files using your favorite Text Editor (Notepad or Notepad++) and changing file permissions.
-It is available for MAC and Windows operating system.
+It is available for MAC and Windows operating systems.

 At first glance, it would seem that you are using a file explorer of Windows 10.
 But in reality, it is a very good Ftp Client that supports multi-windows, history, and sort of other necessary and even useless.
 So many buttons may annoy you, and from my perspective, it’s probably not a user-friendly client.
 It comes with a 30-day free trial.
-With a very familiar look (as the interface is like once we see on Windows Explorer) makes the possibility that working on it would be easier.
-Along with many connection types, it supports SFTP, Telnet, ssh and storage like onedrive and Google Drive.
+A very familiar look (as the interface is like what we see on Windows Explorer) makes the possibility that working on it would be easier.
+Along with many connection types, it supports SFTP, Telnet, ssh, and storage like one drive and Google Drive.

-It’s a less powerful FTP and sFTP client that run on Chrome (extension) and native application are available for Windows, Linux and MAC OS.
-I didn’t try its native applications for Windows, but I installed the Chrome extension that is around 3MB in size.
+It’s a less powerful FTP and sFTP client that run on Chrome (extension) and native application are available for Windows, Linux, and MAC OS.
+I didn’t try its native applications for Windows, but I installed the Chrome extension which is around 3MB in size.
 You can simply enter your SMTP details and access your server files right from your Chrome web browser.
 There will be all simple and necessary actions and features.
-Hopefully, if you do like Google Chrome extensions, this is recommended sFTP client
+Hopefully, if you do like Google Chrome extensions, this is recommended, sFTP client

 5. WinSCP Lightweight FTP/SFTP client

-Another lightweight/standalone FTP or SFTP client for Windows and can share site setting with the Putty (A ssh client).
-It provides a graphical interface to deal with files and folder on a server and has similar interface (if compare to SmartFTP) but a lighter solution for those looking for an easy way.
+Another lightweight/standalone FTP or SFTP client for Windows can share site settings with the Putty (A ssh client).
+It provides a graphical interface to deal with files and folders on a server and has a similar interface (if compare to SmartFTP) but a lighter solution for those looking for an easy way.

 Install (Various OS)